jamesabels/webvr/README.md

+# Web VR
-# A multi-repo of my Web VR examples and experiments
+A multi-repo of my Web VR examples and experiments